antonyvam/nDTomo/README.md

 Installation instructions
 -------------------------
 An important part of the code is based on astra-toolbox (and tomopy) which is currently available through conda so to make your life easier please install anaconda.
 It is possible to install astra-toolbox/tomopy from sources (i.e. if one wants to avoid using conda) but it is not a trivial task.
-I suggest you create a new anaconda environment for nDTomo (e.g. using the anaconda navigator) and make sure to install first the IDEs (Jupyter lab, Spyder etc) before installing the nDTomo.
+I suggest you create a new anaconda environment for nDTomo:

 1. **Install nDTomo from GitHub**